JAlcocerT/JAlcocerT/content/blog/dev-web-keystatic-astrodb.md

 * https://github.com/wpinfusion/astro-hyperdrive

-> An Astro template designed for Automotive dealerships.
+> An Astro template designed for **Automotive dealerships**.
 For the ones who like [cars](https://jalcocert.github.io/JAlcocerT/buying-car-data-analytics/)!

+#### Astro Components I discovered

+As always, trying some new astro theme makes you discover some very cool components.

+---

+## Outro

 ### Wordpress and NRR